choidaedae/choidaedae/README.md

 - **PAIS Weekly Paper Review,** 2023.9 ~ current
   - PAIS means 'POSTECH Artificial Intelligence Society', which is AI Academy in POSTECH
   - We read and present a total of three papers every week, one from each field (Computer Vision/Natural Language Processing/Machine Learning).
+  - I contributed our works by reviewing 2 papers, about UNet & GAN.

 - **POSTECH CSED538/AIGS538(Deep Learning),** 2023.9 ~ current
   - Offline, Graduate Student Course